 Matter is Made of Waves

-In part, the previous section discussing the WSM model does include several discussions of Gabriel LaFreniere's MMW model, see insets right for links.
+The previous section discussing the WSM model included several discussions of Gabriel LaFreniere's MMW model, see insets right for specific links.
 However, this model does have some fundamental differences with the WSM model, which was originally forwarded by Milo Wolff.
-In this respect, the extended format of website-3 is intended to allow a wider discussion of the requirements on any WSE model, which includes the scope for other waves models, e.g. the OST model, which at the moment are simply place-holders.
+In this respect, the extended format of website-3 allows a wider discussion of the requirements on any WSE model, which includes the scope for other wave models, e.g. the OST model, which at the moment are simply place-holders.

-Note: Gabriel Lafreniere was born 4 October 1942 and died 11 April 2012.
-He was a pioneer of the wave structure of matter hypothesis, who published his ideas on his own website.
+Note: Gabriel LaFreniere was born in 1942 and died in 2012.
+He was a pioneer of the 'matter is made of waves (MMW) hypothesis, who published his ideas on his own website.
 However, Gabriel's website ceased to exist after his death and website-X is only a copy of the English version of the original website for reference purposes.